 Parkbus is launching an exciting program for youth 7-11 years who want to explore the wild beyond the city.
 Through games, survival skills, and natural curiosity participants learn about the wild - in the forests, rivers AND in themselves!

 To find out more, fill out the form at the bottom of this page!

 What will the kids do?

-Parkbus Kids wants to put the PLAY back in the outdoors.
+In true Parkbus fashion, kids will get to explore several of Southern Ontario's most BEAUTIFUL locations.
+Together with their mentors they will learn through experience, play and adventure.
 Kids will get a balance of unstructured exploration while also learning fun new skills.
 Curriculum may include: